Children and Young People's Panel on Europe (June 2018 - 2020)

 In February 2019, the Children and Young People's Panel on Europe published Listen to Us – a report with a range of recommendations for the Scottish and UK Governments.

 In December 2019, the Panel entered phase 2.
 This began with the recruitment of new panel members just before the UK left the EU on 31 January 2020.
-Since then the Panel has been following developments during the Brexit ‘transition period’, refining its calls and engaging with key decision-makers - including meeting with the First Minister, Nicola Sturgeon, and the Minister for Children and Young People, Maree Todd.
+Through 2020, the Panel followed developments during the Brexit ‘transition period’, refining its calls and engaging with key decision-makers - including meeting with the First Minister, Nicola Sturgeon, and the Minister for Children and Young People, Maree Todd.

 The Panel has created a range of infographics to help communicate their asks in the following key areas (links open/download PDFs):